 - Lemon Juice – Causes the cream to thicken and create its cream cheese consistency.
 Fresh juice tastes best, but bottled works, too.

 How To Make Mascarpone Cheese

-This section shows how to make mascarpone with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make mascarpone with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Simmer.
 Add cream to a pot and simmer over medium or medium low heat.
 Heat gradually to avoid boiling and scorching.